JustinTimperio/warp-cli/README.md

 ## Setup - _STILL UNDER DEVELOPMENT_
 Since Warp-CLI uses multiple dependencies and configuration files to transfer directories, the script attempts to provide a fully automated installation process for most linux flavors.
 If your flavor is not supported, please refer to the [manual install documentation,](https://github.com/facebook/wdt/blob/master/build/BUILD.md) Once you install WDT and its dependencies, Warp-CLI will function normally.

-*So far, automatic installation is available for Ubuntu 18.xx, Ubuntu 19.xx, Arch Linux, Fedora 28, Fedora 29, and Fedora 30.*
+*So far, automatic installation is available for Ubuntu 18.xx, Ubuntu 19.xx, Debian 8.x, Debian 9.x, Arch Linux, Fedora 28, Fedora 29, and Fedora 30.*

 ### Automatic Installation
 To install WDT and Warp-CLI automaticly on your machine:
 1. `sudo mkdir /var/app && sudo chmod 777 /var/app`
 2. `cd /var/app && git clone https://github.com/JustinTimperio/warp-cli.git`
 3. `python3 /var/app/warp-cli/core/warp.py --install /var/app/warp-cli`

-### Remote Installation
-Since WDT needs to be installed on both machines participating in a transfer, the script attempts to provide an automated install via SSH.
-This command will walk you through a set of input prompts if your remote machines os is supported.
-If not, refer to the manual build guide for the server.
-`warp -ir remote_ssh`

 ### Uninstall
 Warp-CLI will remove itself from /var/app/ but WDT will remain installed.